Robert Mudie

-Robert Mudie (1777–1842) was a newspaper editor and author.
+Robert Mudie (28 June 1777– 29 April 1842) was a British newspaper editor, journalist, and author.
+He wrote books on a wide range of subjects including mathematics and astronomy, English history, geography and life.
+He was also a keen naturalist and wrote several books on natural history including on British birdlife.
+As a journalist, his reporting has been suggested as a possible inspiration for Charles Dickens' Oliver Twist.

 Life

-He was born in Angus, Scotland on 28 June 1777, was the youngest son of John Mudie, a weaver, and his wife Elizabeth (née Bany).
+Mudie was born in Angus, Scotland, was the youngest son of John Mudie, a weaver, and his wife Elizabeth (née Bany).
+He spent some time as a shepherd in the Sidlaw Hills.
 After attending the village school he worked as a weaver until he was drafted into the militia.
-Largely self-educated, from his boyhood he was an avid reader, studied mainly on the Encyclopædia Britannica.
+Largely self-educated, from his boyhood he was an avid reader, studied mainly from the Encyclopædia Britannica.
 He taught himself Latin by beginning in the middle of Virgil, reading to the end, using a dictionary.